 Alternatively, you can also bring Roku closer to the router.
 This will enhance the health of the connection.

-Restarting the Roku device is the solution to most Roku problems.
+Restart your Roku after 30 seconds is the solution to most Roku problems.
 Likewise, to fix internet issues on Roku, you can restart the device, as stated below:

-Step 1: Navigate to Roku settings from the home screen menu.
+Step 1: Navigate to the Roku settings menu from the home screen system menu.

 Step 3: Select System Restart.